damiant/dust/roadmap.md

 1 If you favorite an event on a day only add notification for that day 1 Add elipsis to event time listing
 1 Icon for event categories
-1 Capitalized event should be title cased in download.js 1 If an event has a long durations (>3hrs) then let user choose notification hour 1 favs: show group for "Events Today" and "Events"
+1 If an event has a long durations (>3hrs) then let user choose notification hour 1 favs: show group for "Events Today" and "Events"

 2 Verify times using a phone not in PST
 2 Verify notification times are PST